everythingpython/everythingpython.github.io/_notes/Public/LLM_Notes/I want to run LLM Models locally.md

 So when you visit localhost:8000 on your browser you should be able to see a chatgpt-ish interface and the list of models you downloaded on Ollama on a top-left corner dropdown.

+---

+### What are my other options?

+There's a couple of other options like LMStudio and Msty, but those are "left as an exercise to the reader" to try out. :D

 Happy local chatting!